aphiria/aphiria/README.md

  *
  * @param string $name The name of the header whose value we want
  * @return mixed The first value of the header
- * @throws OutOfBoundsException Thrown if the key could not be found */ public function getFirst($name);
+ * @throws OutOfBoundsException Thrown if the header could not be found */ public function getFirst($name);